 Fines will be increased from Wednesday from the current £60 to £100 for those who do not adhere to social distancing rules.
 Fines will increase for subsequent offences, up to a maximum of £3,600.

 Stage 2 sees the phased reopening of shops as long as they are COVID-19 secure. .On 25 May it was announced that:

-Outdoor markets and car showrooms will be able to reopen from 1 June, as soon as they are able to meet the COVID-19 secure guidelines to protect shoppers and workers.
+Outdoor markets selling flowers, books, crafts, and fashion and car showrooms are able to reopen from 1 June, as long as they are able to meet the COVID-19 secure guidelines to protect shoppers and workers.
 As with garden centres, the risk of transmission of the virus is lower in these outdoor and more open spaces.
 Car showrooms often have significant outdoor space and it is generally easier to apply social distancing.